Permit for a fence at a residential location that is 6 feet or less in height and is NOT being used to protect a swimming pool.

 Required Forms & Documents

-- Residential Fence Permit Application Package (1 original signed).
-Includes Affidavit of Accessory Structures form.
+- Application Package for a Residential Fence Permit One (1) original signed.
+Includes the Affidavit of Accessory Structures form.

-- Site Plan (2 copies or sets): Information required to be on a site plan submitted for permitting.
+- Site Plan: Two (2) copies or sets.
+Information required to be on a site plan submitted for permitting.

-- Additional paperwork (1 original): If rental property, property owners written consent .
+- Additional paperwork: One (1) original.
+If rental property, property owners written consent.